canton7/s3-tar-backup/README.md

 #### Symmetric Encryption

-`s3-tar-backup` will encrypt your backups with a symmetric encryption key if the config key `password` is specified, which is the encryption passphrase to use.
+`s3-tar-backup` will encrypt your backups with a symmetric encryption key if the config key `password_file` is specified, which is the path to a file containing the passphrase to use the encrypt the backup, relative to the config file.
 This option is used when both encrypting and decrypting backups, which means that `s3-tar-backup` will not be able to decrypt backups it previously created if you change the encryption key.
-To work around this, you can specify the `--password "my password"` command-line option: if given, this will override the password specified in your configuration file.
+To work around this, you can specify the `--password-file path/to/file` command-line option: if given, this will override the password file specified in your configuration file.
-If you specify an empty password (`--password ''`), then gpg will prompt you for a password on every file it tries to decrypt.
+If you specify an empty password file (`--password-file ''`), then gpg will prompt you for a password on every file it tries to decrypt.
 To avoid this inconvenience, you should run a full backup whenever you change the encryption key.

-**NOTE**: your password is passed to GPG is a command-line flag, and is printed to stdout.
-Do **NOT** use this if there are untrusted users on your machine: use asymmetric encryption instead.

 ### Example config file